pinohu/DYNASTY/ohu-legacy-codex/PROJECT_COMPLETION_CERTIFICATE.md

 **âœ… COMPLETE AND PRODUCTION-READY**

-The Legacy Codex is a comprehensive, integrated operating system ready for implementation.
+Legacy Codex is a comprehensive, integrated operating system ready for implementation.
 All volumes have been written, verified, and integrated into a cohesive framework designed to guide the Ohu Family for the next 365 years.

 ---